The Amazing Race 7: Distribution

 The DVD boxed set for season 7 was released on December 20, 2005.
 Lynn and Alex, Brian and Greg, Rob and Amber, and Uchenna and Joyce provided commentary for four episodes.

 Awards

-In September 2005, The Amazing Race 7 won the Primetime Emmy Award for Outstanding Reality-Competition Program, the third consecutive award for the television series.
-Although seasons 5 and 6 were also eligible, producers chose season 7 since it was the most recent installment of the show.
+In September 2005, The Amazing Race 7 won the Primetime Emmy Award for Outstanding Reality Competition Program, the third consecutive award for the television series.
+Although seasons 5 and 6 were also eligible, producers chose season 7 since it was the most recent installment.